visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 **Billing Management**:

 - To cancel or change subscription go here https://ddevi.com/dashboard/billing
 - We offer refunds for the recent charge and the current month only.
+No past months.
+- To add or remove additional platforms.
+Please go to https://ddevi.com/dashboard/billing

 ### Team Plans